jorgeMFS/HYMET/bench/README.md

 Relative paths are resolved against `bench/`; absolute paths (e.g., `bench/data/cami/...`) are allowed.

+`bench/fetch_cami.sh` understands archive-member URLs of the form `https://…/contigs.tar#path/inside/archive`.
+The default manifest uses this syntax to pull the official CAMI I sample\_0 bundle from the Publisso mirror, extracts the required members (contigs, mapping, profile) into `/data/cami/`, and then re-generates the derived subsets (`cami_i_lc`, `cami_i_mc`, …) by invoking `tools/generate_cami_subsets.py`.
+The script caches the downloaded archive under `bench/tmp_downloads/` so repeated runs do not hit the network.

 ### 3.2 Lightweight CAMI subsets

 `bench/data/` stores derived samples (e.g., `cami_i_lc`).
 Regenerate with: